-Between 1955 and 1984, the current Greenway Centre site was actually The Greenway Boys School.
-The school was closed due to falling numbers but in 1985 the building was saved from vandalism by residents and used as a community resource.
+Between 1955 and 1984 the current Greenway Centre site was Greenway Boys School; the area once belonged to Greenway Farm.
+The school was closed but in 1985 the building was saved from vandalism by residents and used as a community resource.
 In 1988, Bristol City Council (via a sixty year lease) acquired the site from Avon County Council to further develop the premises as a community project to include a sports and leisure facility.

-In 1990, it was recommended that the running of the Greenway Centre should be undertaken by a Community Development Trust and Bristol City Council set in motion plans to establish the Greenway Centre Trust in May 1991.
-The Trust was initially given a two year lease during which time the Trust had to organise itself to take on the development role; work with the City Officers to put together a Business Plan for presentation to Council and finally prove it could follow the objectives set.
-It would also need to aim towards a greater degree of financial self-sufficiency.
+In 1990 it was recommended that the running of the Greenway Centre should be undertaken by a Community Development Trust and Bristol City Council set in motion plans to establish the Greenway Centre Trust in May 1991.
+The Trust was initially given a two year lease during which time it had to organise itself to take on the development role which was to work with City Officers to put together a Business Plan to prove it could follow the objectives set.
+It would also need to aim towards financial self-sufficiency.

-The Greenway Centre Trust was formed on 23rd March 1992; incorporated as a Company Limited by Guarantee on 1st April 1992 and was registered as a charity on 10th April 1992 to:
+The Greenway Centre Trust was formed on 23rd March 1992; incorporated as a Company Limited by Guarantee on 1st April 1992, and was registered as a charity on 10th April 1992 with the following aims:

 - Establish or to secure the establishment of a community centre and to maintain and manage, or to co-operate with any local authority in the maintenance and management of such a centre for activities promoted by the association and its constituent bodies.